Africa Alphabet

 The Africa Alphabet (also International African Alphabet or IAI alphabet) is a set of letters designed as the basis for Latin alphabets for the languages of Africa.
-It was initially developed in 1928 by the International Institute of African Languages and Cultures from a combination of the English alphabet and the International Phonetic Alphabet (IPA).
+It was initially developed in 1928 by the International Institute of African Languages and Cultures by combining the English alphabet with some letters from the International Phonetic Alphabet (IPA).
 Development was assisted by native speakers of African languages and led by Diedrich Hermann Westermann, who served as director of the organization from 1926 to 1939.
 The aim of the International Institute of African Languages and Cultures, later renamed the International African Institute (IAI), was to enable people to write for practical and scientific purposes in all African languages without the need of diacritics.

 The Africa Alphabet influenced the development of orthographies for many African languages, serving "as the basis for the transcription" of about 60 by one count.
 Discussion of how to harmonize these with other systems led to several largely abortive proposals such as the African Reference Alphabet and the World Orthography.